Idea to MVP in Weeks – Key Facts

-Then, use a Low Code platform and replace the discovery process with a 4 day design sprint that culminates in the production of a high fidelity prototype.
-Use the Low Code platform and traditional coding to build your UMVP in days or weeks, not months.
+Then, use a Low Code platform and replace the discovery process with a 4 to 5 day design sprint that culminates in the production of a low fidelity prototype.
+Use the Low Code platform and traditional coding to build your UMVP in weeks.
 Launch your UMVP and continue development, beyond MVP stage, if required and feasible.
-Depending on your product requirements, you could achieve your goals in days and you would certainly avoid launching a fully fledged MVP that customers don’t want.
+Depending on your product requirements, you could achieve your goals in weeks and you would certainly avoid launching a fully fledged MVP that customers don’t want.

 THE WAY FORWARD

 Low Code platforms such as Adole, Bubble, Glide, Fliplet, Stacker and Thunkable might be a starting point.
 However, each has built-in limitations and therefore, the platform choice is best decided by a technical expert who understands your business objectives and product requirements.
 Also, in most cases, you will still need a developer to customise the final product to your specific requirements.